Head of regional force tackling east Congo violence resigns, Kenya denies | Law-Order

 Head of regional force tackling east Congo violence resigns, Kenya denies

-In the letter, Nyagah alleged foreign military contractors were sent to survey his residence in January, placing monitoring devices that forced him to relocate.
-He said he was the target of orchestrated "negative media campaigns" that accused the EACRF of being soft on the M23 rebel group, which launched an offensive in east Congo last year.
+Nyagah said in the letter he was the target of orchestrated "negative media campaigns" that accused the EACRF of being soft on the M23 rebel group, which launched an offensive in east Congo last year.
+He also mentioned a push by Congo's government to rotate the commander role every three months.

 The Kenyan commander of a regional force set up to tackle militia violence in eastern Democratic Republic of Congo said he had resigned due to obstruction and threats to his safety, adding to doubts over whether the mission can be effective.